 - Industrial Placement

 You can reapply

 If you’re unsuccessful first time round, you can try again.
 You usually have to wait 6 or 12 months from the date of your first application.
 It depends on the scheme.
-Your student recruitment contact can advise you on this.
+Your Early Careers contact can advise you on this.